-In all scenarios, electric load increases due to transportation and some space heating electrification.
+In all scenarios, electric load increases due primarily to electric vehicle deployment and some space heating electrification.
 As coal plants are retired, gas generation with carbon capture grows to meet increasing load.

-Renewables are an increasingly important part of Michigan's energy supply, but resources are limited, and long duration energy storage will be needed.
+Renewables are an increasingly important part of Michigan's energy supply, but controllable energy, like long duration energy storage will be needed for maintaining a reliable energy supply.
 Decarbonized natural gas generation via RNG, hydrogen and/or carbon capture show near-term economic pathways to investigate further.